maxrodrigo/maxrodrigo.github.io/_posts/2019-09-11-survival-guide-to-irc-identification.md

 ---
 title: Survival Guide to IRC identification
 ---
 NickServ is the utility used for registration and protection of nicknames.
-It allows users to register a nickname, and prevent others from using that nickname.
+It allows users to register, and prevent others from using it.

 For a deeper understanding of the service, I recommend using the online HELP.